top of page

 • 5 min read

-When you build or extend a single-storey flat-roof room, one of the challenges is natural light.
-A flat roof covers the space, so you lose the open sky above.
-That’s where a roof lantern comes in: it’s a glass-topped structure that sits on top of the flat roof and brings light from above into your extension.
+When I build or extend a single-storey flat-roof room, one of the challenges is natural light.
+A flat roof covers the space, so I lose the open sky above.
+That’s where a roof lantern comes in: it’s a glass-topped structure that sits on top of the flat roof and brings light from above into my extension.

-Whether you’re adding an extension, upgrading a room, or just doing a renovation, one of these can make a big difference.
-This article walks you through what they are, why they’re popular, the materials used, how to choose wisely, and what benefits you get.
+Whether I’m adding an extension, upgrading a room, or just doing a renovation, one of these can make a big difference.
+This article walks you through what they are, why they’re popular, the materials used, how to choose wisely, and what benefits I can expect.

 What is a Roof Lantern?